gparraMstr/censys-assessment/README.md

 - **Modular Component Architecture**: Features a scalable and reusable component-based design for maintainability and future enhancements.
 - **Modern UI with Dynamic Feedback**: Styled with Material-UI to deliver a responsive, accessible, and visually appealing interface, featuring a dynamic loading spinner to provide real-time feedback during API calls.
 - **Built with React and TypeScript**: Leverages modern web development technologies for strong typing, maintainability, and efficient performance.

 ---
 ---

+## Quick Start

+This README provides comprehensive details on installation, configuration, starting/testing the **Censys Search application**, and the design and architecture for both the frontend and backend proxy implementations.

+For a concise guide to quickly start and manually test the application, please refer to the **[Quick Start](./QUICKSTART.md)** file.

+---
+---